LarsL123/DOMA-Tools/README.md

-# DOMA-Tools
+﻿# DOMA-Tools

-A set of scrips for downloading, uploading and managing maps from the DOMA map archive.
+ A collection of scripts and tools for managing maps from a remote [DOMA](https://github.com/matstroeng/doma) map achive.